melvinzhang/embedded-scripting/README.md

-# Evaluating different scripting languages that can be embedded in a C application
+# Embedded scripting languages for a C application

 ## LuaJIT